cbms26/JCUBSB-group-1/site.md

 ### Installed Plugins
 1. **WPForms** insert contact form,feedback form,join us form.
+2. **The Events calendar** Manage and display events and event calendars

 ### Adding New Plugins
 1. Navigate to `Plugins > Add New`.